 Helping toddlers move from one activity to another can be challenging.
 Very often, a toddler gets into what he's doing, and the last thing he wants to do is move onto another activity.
-With that said, you can make transition time easy with a few tips and tricks.
+With that said, you can make transitions for toddlers in the classroom or at home easy with a few tips and tricks.

 Time to Clean Up

 How do you persuade a child to clean up when he's totally engaged in what he's doing?
 Convince him to go along with your plan with some creativity.
 Classroom transition activities like these can also be used at home or in daycare settings.

 Let the Puppet Do the Talking

 If you already have the puppets out, why not make one of them help you with a little clean up time?
 Assign a name and a distinct voice for the 'clean up' puppet and pull it out one minute before an existing activity comes to an end.
 Use lines like, "Pinkie the piglet says it's time to clean up."
 While kids are cleaning up, 'Pinkie' can encourage them and give directions.
 If you use the same puppet every time children are to put the toys away, they will get into the routine of associating that particular puppet with clean up time, and will automatically know what to do.

 One-Two-Three, Pick Up Toys

 Place a timer within the room to catch the toddler's attention.
 Making it clear how long the activity takes place brings your child to thinking that you both have a goal of completing the task on time.
 Count one to three before starting the clean-up, so the child has ample time to prepare himself for the task at hand.
 Continuously refer to the timer when giving updates by saying things like, "Look, we still have three minutes left."

 If you are outdoors and no timer is available, use relevant references such as, "Five more turns on the slide and then we need to take a bath."